Whether you are a freelancer or a business, you need a website to present your offers and establish your brand.

 2. Make your site responsive.

 Mobile accounts for approximately 50% of online traffic.
-So unless your site looks good on mobile and loads easily, you could lose a lot of traffic.
+So unless your small business website looks good on mobile and loads easily, you could lose a lot of traffic.
 So make sure you have a website that loads easily on all devices.

 Here’s an example of a responsive website.